bplmaps/lmec-main-site/content/articles/the-power-of-noticing-and-wondering-an-interview-with-sharon-hessney.md

 ---
 date: 2023-02-17T09:30:44-05:00
-title: 'The Power of Noticing and Wondering: An interview with Sharon Hessney'
+title: "“What’s Going On in This Graph?”The Power of Noticing and Wondering"
-description: ''
+description: An interview with Sharon Hessney
 image: https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:h989r708n/60,1180,4975,3420/2000,/0/default.jpg
 author: Michelle LeBlanc and Sharon Hessney
 tags: